 22 Reasons to Become a Pharmacy Tech

-Pharmacy technicians (also known as techs) are an integral part of any pharmacy team.
-These individuals typically work alongside pharmacists in retail locations, but may also be found in hospitals and long-term care facility pharmacies as well.
+Pharmacy technicians (also known as pharmacy techs) are an integral part of any pharmacy team.
+You’ve probably already seen these allied healthcare professionals working alongside pharmacists in retail locations, but they can also be found in hospitals and long-term care facility pharmacies.

 Pharmacy techs are responsible for filling prescriptions, organizing inventory, processing insurance claims/payments, and working with customers to ensure they understand their medications and their instructions.

 Why is being a pharmacy tech so great?
-We’ve compiled a list of 22 reasons of why you should consider signing up for a pharmacy tech training program.
+We’ve compiled a list of 22 reasons of why you should consider signing up for a pharmacy technician classes today!

 Pharmacy techs serve an important role as a representative of their pharmacy, both in person and on the phone.
 These techs must have great customer service skills in order to handle the day-to-day influx of patrons and are a vital part of assisting them to live healthier lives.